tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 One way to do this is to create a `.gitignore` file, directly under `.../IntegratedProjects` and therefore adjacent to both `.git` and `UCSCext`.

 In this file, the names of files and directories to be excluded from being copied over are listed.
 There are many different ways to write this `.gitignore` file.
-Here's one way that works - create and save the new `.gitignore` file, typing in the following:
+Here's one way that works: create and save the new `.gitignore` file, typing in the following:

 ```
 .DS_Store